 How do colleges perceive the IB Program?

 Colleges value and actively recruit IB Diploma students for admissions.
 Colleges and universities throughout the United States and worldwide have developed an IB recognition policy.
+An IB diploma gives students a competitive edge in the college admissions process.
 The most prestigious colleges tend to give favorable consideration to high performing IB Diploma students in their admissions process.
-All colleges and universities will give college credit for high IB scores.
+Many colleges and universities will give college credit for high IB scores.
 The amount of credit will vary depending on the college but can be up to one year of credit.
 Refer to the main IB web page (www.ibo.org) to search college recognition policies.
 Success in the IB Diploma Program is a consistent predictor of success in college, including graduation rate and GPA.
 In a report (based on data provided by the University of California President's Office, www.ucop.edu) from a relatively recent study by the University of California system: Descriptive analyses indicate that students participating in the IB earned higher grade point averages and graduated at higher rates than comparison group students as well as students in the University of California system overall.

 Which IB and AP courses are available at Mid-Pacific?